scottspace/scottspace.github.io/_posts/2019-08-06-memefieid-ng.md

 unclearly.
 For the curious, I also provide a 20-minute talk with Q&A if your group is into that sort of thing.

+## Machine Learning Yearning
+#### written by Andrew Ng, memefied by me

+### 0 Unofficial Forward

-Before we get started, I thought I'd share a personal story about how these came about, so you can understand the source of my madness.
+Before we get started, I thought I'd share a personal story about how these memefieid posts came about, so you can understand the source of my madness.

 I've long been a fan of Carl Sagan, Richard Feynamnn, and Neil de Grasse Tyson.
 They're superb communicators who transform the most